hyunjineeey/Chat-Server/README.md

 It will listen for and accept network connections, but won't do anything with the user's input, or write anything at all.

-You need to open another terminal and try `nc localhost 16384`.
+You need to open another terminal and try `nc localhost 16384` to join the chat.

 ## How to "fun" chat?